-Balsamic roasted vegetables with rosemary, olive oil and finished with a drizzle of maple balsamic reduction.
-These vegetables are a must for your next dinner party or Thanksgiving table.
+Vegetables roasted with rosemary and olive oil, then finished with a drizzle of maple balsamic reduction.
+These vegetables are a must for your Thanksgiving table or next dinner party.

-Sometimes you just have to elevate certain foods, give it a little pizzazz and make it sexy. let’s face it, vegetables are not exactly deal sealers especially with kids, so a little extra thought sometimes helps.
-Take tonight’s dinner scene for example.
+Sometimes you just have to elevate certain foods, give them a little pizzazz and make them sexy.
+Let’s face it, vegetables are not exactly deal sealers – especially with kids – so a little extra thought sometimes helps.
+Take tonight’s dinner scene for example:

 Me: “Would anyone like some veggies?”

 Miranda: Looks at me with a raised eyebrow – “Roasted?”
 Like I had invented some new word.

 Quinn: Looks at his sister for some advice.

 Me: “They’re roasted vegetables with maple syrup drizzled all over them.”

 Miranda: “Maple syrup!
 Give me some!”

 Quinn: “Yayyyy, I want some veggies!”

 This unscheduled food experiment was a success and they loved them.
 To be fair, they’re not just some glorious root vegetables doused in sweet maple syrup.
 In fact, they don’t taste much like syrup at all; the sweetness comes mainly from the roasting and all of those crunchy charred bites.